 High demandingness/Low responsiveness

 The demand that arises from an authoritarian parenting style differs vastly from its similarly-named authoritative.

-These similar words are drastically diverse when it comes to styles, with the authoritarian style resulting in a much more controlled environment with little room for two way respect and communication.
+These similar words are drastically diverse regarding styles, with the authoritarian style resulting in a much more controlled environment with little room for two-way respect and communication.

 With authoritative parenting, children are led to a much more assertive level of parenting, with a level of ‘my way or the highway’ from parents.

 The result of anything different comes with harsh punishment, enforcing control.
 Children are led blindly to obey rules and will sadly lack the self-esteem to ask questions.

 Pros and Cons of The Authoritarian Parenting Style